IllinoisLegalAidOnline/website-docs/docs/source/dhi_summary_prioritzation.rst

 Identity theft
 -----------------
-If the user has a debt type of identity theft, an alert about tackling identity theft first displays
+If the user has a problem type of identity theft and debt type of "prioritized", an alert about tackling identity theft first displays

 In litigation
 ----------------
+If the user has a problem type of "active lawsuit" and debt type of "prioritized", an alert about dealingi with an active lawsuit displays immediately after identity theft.

 Highest priority debts
 -------------------------